-In fact, the owner feels so strongly about a matter that a deed conveying title to the real estate actually spells out what those limitations or requirements are, sometimes binding not only the next owner but also every future owner to a set of rules.
+In fact, the owner feels so strongly about a matter that a deed conveying title to the real estate actually spells out what those limitations or requirements are, usually binding not only the next owner but also every future owner to a set of rules.
 Increasingly, states are placing a time limit on these restrictions, but that practice is by no means universal yet, and even so, 20 or 30 years can seem like a long time if you hate those covenants.

 The most common application now in the U.S. is in newer subdivisions and condominium associations where often the deed refers to a long document called a master deed.

-In some places the specifics of the deed are called the declarations or the "CC&Rs," which itemize what is allowed and what is not permitted in the development.
+In some places the specifics of the deed are called the declarations, the covenants, or the "CC&Rs," which itemize what is allowed and what is not permitted in the development.

-Older subdivisions and individual properties also can contain a baffling array of deed restrictions ranging from common sense protections of a neighbor's rights to eccentric clauses prohibiting or requiring certain behaviors that future owners find most challenging.
+Older subdivisions and individual properties also can be subject to a baffling array of deed restrictions ranging from common sense protections of a neighbor's rights to eccentric clauses prohibiting or requiring certain behaviors that future owners find most challenging.

 Of all the topics on this website, restrictive covenants have attracted both the most frequent and the most difficult questions from our readers.